jermnelson/bubbles-in-the-sky/README.md

 port on my cell-phone.
 The workstation's Microsoft OS image disappeared as the cell phone's Apple logo was displayed.
 A message was waiting from Dr. Huo.

 I opened up the message, the body contained two short paragraphs.
-After scanning the first three sentences composed of pleasantries, Dr. Huo provided an url to a paper he had recently written on carbon-neutral bucky-balls that combines to make certain configurations of explosive chemical reactions inert.
+After scanning the first three sentences of pleasantries, Dr. Huo provided an [arXiv](https://arxiv.org/) preprint he had recently written on carbon-neutral bucky-balls, combining to make certain configurations of explosive chemical reactions inert.
 I clicked on the hyper-link which took me to an PDF file of the paper.
-I downloaded the copy to my cell's persistent memory and then replied to Dr. Huo's request for meeting the Tuesday after I returned to Chicago.
+I downloaded the copy to my iPhone and then replied in the affirmative to Dr. Huo's request for meeting the Tuesday after I returned to Chicago.

 I scanned through the remaining messages on my phone, replying to some, ignoring others, deleting the spam and other junk mail.
 I unplugged the cable from my cell-phone to the plasma display and let the wireless Microsoft client OS take charge.
 For many years now I assume that all of my electronic communications are monitored in some fashion by domestic and foreign governments, clients and competitors, and likely my own firm.
 I wasn't too surprised when I finished my work day and I was walking back to my room that the desk clerk told me I had visitors.

 The door to my room was open when I arrived.
-Two taller Chinese dressed in dark suits and ties were waiting for me, clearly the beneficiaries of higher protein diets.
+Two taller Chinese dressed in dark suits and ties were waiting for me, parents clearly beneficiaries of higher protein diets.
 The smaller of the two stepped forwarded and smiled.
-He extended his right hand and asked, “How are sir, can we talk?
-My name is Chen Yui Yang my partner and I would like to discuss something delicate with you.”
-His English was excellent with just a trace of an accent.
+He extended his right hand and asked,

+"How are sir, can we talk?
+My name is Chen Yui Yang my partner and I would like to discuss something delicate with you."
+His English excellent with just a trace of an accent.

 I nodded my assent and I walked into the room and shut the door before turning around and shaking Chen's hand.
 I walked over to the single bed and sat down.

-“What can I do for you?”
+"What can I do for you?"
 I asked.
 I wasn't sure who these men worked for, I assume either Chinese government or private contractor.
 My guess would be government as their suits had that odd stiffness of cheap nano-fiber projectile projection.
 Most contractors could afford the better quality and make of personal protection.

-	“I apologize for my associates quietness, he understand much more English then he speaks.
-Now, what can you tell of use Dr. Huo?”
+"I apologize for my associates quietness, he understand much more English then he speaks.
+Now, what can you tell of use Dr. Huo?"

 I didn't know if I believed how incapable the associate's language skills were and I was surprised that my limited contact with Dr. Huo caused such an overt response from the authorities here in Shanghai.

-	“My contact with Dr. Huo has been limited.
+"My contact with Dr. Huo has been limited.
 I just recently met the man and I agreed to help him out with some technology planning.
-I am meeting with him next week.”
+I am meeting with him next week."
 I replied directly at Chen and also noticing how the other man followed my speech.

 Chen said something in rapid-fire Chinese with the other agent replying in a lower tone.
 I wasn't sure what happened but Chen looked somewhat relieved as he turned back to me.

-“Please excuse us, but we are from a advisory body with the Central Government's nano-technology overseer committee.
-Dr. Huo's work shows great promise and we would like to assist you in any way we can.
-We are here to help if you or Dr. Huo need manufacturing assets.”
+"Please excuse us, but we are from a advisory body with the Central Government's nano-technology overseer committee.
+Dr.
+Huo's work shows great promise and we would like to assist you in any way we can.
+We are here to help if you or Dr. Huo need manufacturing assets."
 Chen then handed me a smart business card, shook my hand, motioned to the other agent, and left room by opening the door and walking out.

 I didn't know what to think anymore.
 Being approached by the Chinese government is not an everyday occurrence.
 I knew that this personal contact would be reported back to various interested parties in the United States and I would be visited by others when I got back to the States.

 My flight was scheduled to leave in a forty-two hours, I decided on some quick sight-seeing before leaving back to the states.
 I visited the World War II and Cultural Revolution monuments, purchased some illegal High-Def DVDs of recent Bollywood movie hits and went back to my hotel room after a traditional simple dinner of rice and fish sauce with cheap beer before collapsing into a deary night sleep.

 As I left my hotel the next morning, hailing a cab, I caught out of the corner of my eye, a Mazda dark sedan idling about fifty meters from where I was standing.
 Inside were three men and I was sure the front passenger-side man was my friend Chen.
 He smiled and waved.
 A cab came and I got in.
 As we drove off I watched the Mazda swing out into traffic and start following us.
 When we got the airport, I mumbled through the transaction with the cab driver, him in broken English, me in my few phrases of Mandarin.
 I lost sight of the Mazda but I didn't care, I was running late for my flight and I still had to go through customs and check in my luggage.
 	I fought my way through customs, my DVDs, not being the latest Hollywood fare was ignored, but I did endure a short interview about who I contacted and talked with during my stay in China.
 I didn't mention Chen, not wanting to get caught up in any inter-governmental snafu between the customs and who-knows-who that Chen represented.
 Finally, I am on the airplane, waiting for takeoff, sipping a cold can of Budweiser (the only cheap choice unfortunately, I wasn't flying first class on my Pacific journey, just Business)
 	After a ten hour lay-over at Honolulu International airport, I was five hours from landing at O'Hara.
 The main deliverables for the current project are done.
 I am tired and plan to take a few days off, spend some time in researching nanotech and meeting with Dr. Huo.